March across Samar: The march begins

 On January 4, Major Waller's party rushed a shack and captured five natives, among whom were a man and a boy who stated that they knew the way to Basey.
 After crossing the Sohoton River, the famous Spanish trail leading from the Sohoton caves to the Suribao River was discovered and followed.
 The party crossed the Loog River and proceeded through the valley to Banglay, on the Cadacan River.
 Near this point the party came upon the camp which Captain Dunlap had established to await their arrival.
 Major Waller's party went aboard Captain Dunlap's cutter and started for Basey, where they arrived on January 6, 1902.
-Concerning the condition of the men of his party, Major Waller later said:

-The men, realizing that all was over and that they were safe and once more near home, gave up.
-Some quietly wept; others laughed hysterically. ...
-Most of them had no shoes.
-Cut, torn, bruised and dilapidated, they had marched without murmur for twenty-nine days.
+Concerning the condition of the men of his party, Major Waller says: " The men, realizing that all was over and that they were safe and once more near home, gave up.
+Some quietly wept; others laughed hysterically....Most of them had no shoes.
+Cut, torn, bruised and dilapidated, they had marched without murmur for twenty-nine days."

 Immediately after the arrival of the detachment at Basey, a relief party was sent back to locate Captain Porter's party.
 The following day Major Waller joined this relief party, and remained out nine days searching for signs of Captain Porter without success.
 The floods were terrific and several of the former camp sites were many feet under water.
 The members of the relief party began to break down, due to the many hardships and the lack of food, and the party had to return to Basey.
 Upon returning to Basey, Major Waller was taken sick with fever.